 4. Practical English Usage by Michael Swan (Amazon UK affiliate link)

 This is a grammar explanation book only and does not have exercises.

 That said, it has very clear and detailed grammar explanations.
 Personally, I haven’t used this as much as English Grammar in Use but I know many teachers who keep a copy in their bookcase at all times.

-In fact, if your CELTA centre does not have a copy of this, email me now and tell me!
-I’d be amazed if they didn’t as this book is such a classic for CELTA teachers.
+In fact, I’d be amazed if your CELTA centre does not have a copy of this as this book is such a classic for CELTA teachers!

 Personally, I didn’t really use it on my course but I know many CELTA trainees who found it helpful, hence the recommendation.

 5. Learning Teaching by Jim Scrivener (Amazon UK Affiliate Link)

 I have included this book because it has been mentioned by many on social media as a core part of their CELTA course.